Alexander Hollins: BC Lions

 Hollins signed with the BC Lions of the Canadian Football League (CFL) on March 1, 2022.
 He made his CFL debut on October 8, 2022, where he had three catches for 47 yards and one touchdown against the Toronto Argonauts.
+He played and started in four regular season games where he had 13 receptions for 117 yards and one touchdown.
+He made his post-season debut in the West Semi-Final victory over the Calgary Stampeders and played in playoff games, recording eight catches for 102 yards and a touchdown.